CoolGabrijel/StardustGD/README.md

  Developed with [Godot Mono](https://godotengine.org/) [v4.3](https://godotengine.org/download/archive/4.3-stable/)

  The Images found in Textures/CaptainHoers directory and Models found in Meshes/Pawns belong to [CaptainHoers](https://captainhoers.tumblr.com/).
 Some of them have been modified.
+ The Files found in Textures/Kenney are made by [Kenney](https://kenney.nl/).

  There used to be a Unity version, but I'm rewriting it in Godot and making the code available for all to see.
  Why?
 Multiple reasons.
 Some more obvious, some less.
 Mostly because nobody stopped me.